 Wrongful death is defined as the death of a person as a result of the wrongful act of another person.
 When a wrongful death in Texas occurs, the family of the deceased may be entitled to compensation for their loss.

-In Texas, there is a statute that defines wrongful death as the “wrongful act, neglect, carelessness, unskillfulness, or default” that causes the death of a person.
-Wrongful death is a civil action.
+There is a statute that defines wrongful death in Texas as the “wrongful act, neglect, carelessness, unskillfulness, or default” that causes the death of a person (Tex.
+Civ.
+Prac. & Rem.
+Code § 71.002).
+Wrongful death in Texas is a civil action.
 Common wrongful death claims involve drunk driving, car accidents, manslaughter, negligence, assault and battery, and murder.

 In Texas, not just anyone can file a wrongful death claim.
-If you want to file a wrongful death claim, you must meet at least one of these criteria:
+If you want to file a claim for wrongful death in Texas, you must meet at least one of these criteria:

 It’s important to mention again that a wrongful death claim is a civil matter.
 You may file a wrongful death claim regardless of whether criminal charges are ever filed against the defendant.